Lesotho is popularly called the "Mountain Kingdom" or

 country's (scare as it is) rainfall occurs during the 'summer'

 hottest months.
-Winter in Lesotho is from June to August, while
+Winter in Lesotho is from June to August, whilst

 Spring runs from September to April.
 Overall Lesotho has around